TheThingSystem/steward/nodewiki/steward/RaspberryPi.md

      sudo /etc/init.d/dbus restart

 _NOTE: This has security implications.
 This fix allows a method call from all console users, even those calls unrelated to Bluetooth.
 This is a temporary and sub-optimal work-around to this problem.
 More research needed._

-### Alternative BlueZ 4.99 Installation

-If you want to try the stock BlueZ available on Wheezy (currently BlueZ 4.99).
-Go ahead and,

-    sudo apt-get install bluetoothd

-_NOTE: If you plug your Bluetooth LE adaptor into your Pi before installing BlueZ 4.x via apt-get it should automatically start Bluetooth services on installation.
-Otherwise you may have to reboot the Pi before running the steward to start these services._

 #Appendix - Useful Tools